-Security Services and Residence Life staff are trained regarding accurate and prompt incident reporting, including criminal acts, accidents, fires, minor property damage, injuries, and serious illnesses.
-Because Puget Sound has strong internal communications and geographically concentrated campus housing, trained staff generally become aware of significant incidents.
+Security Services and Residence Life staff are trained regarding accurate and prompt incident reporting.
+Because Puget Sound has strong internal communications and geographically concentrated campus housing, trained staff generally become aware of significant incidents quickly.
 They encourage reporting to appropriate campus authorities, counseling, or support staff.
 Security staff report crimes to local authorities when warranted.

-Disseminating information and fostering awareness are essential to effective emergency response and crime prevention.
+Disseminating information and fostering awareness is essential to effective emergency response and crime prevention.
 The university strives, without significant delay, to inform the college community about potentially dangerous situations and major incidents involving crimes against persons and property so they may take measures to avoid potential harm.
-Crime information is disseminated weekly via the student newspaper and by the director of Security Services at Safety Committee meetings.
 Emergency alerts/warnings can be communicated immediately via an outdoor loud speaker system and a campus mass emergency notification system with voice, text, and email capabilities.
-On-duty Security staff have authority to send emergency notifications.
+Emergency messaging is prepared by Security Services and/or in conjunction with the Office of Communications.
+Campus emergency communication systems are tested monthly by Security staff.